URCF/urcf_workshops/intro_linux/utilities.md

 Now we're are going to take some commands we need to use frequently and save them in a file so that we can re-run them later by typing a single command.
-A bunch of commands saved in a file like this is called a **shell script**
+A bunch of commands saved in a file like this is called a **shell script**.

 Using shell scripts saves time, reduces errors, and makes your work more reproducible.